Introduction to MySQL Performance Tuning

 Procedures for query optimization in MySQL.

-We have to follow the best practices to make MySQL Performance Tuning process effective for database speed and maintenance.
+We must follow the best practices to make the MySQL Performance Tuning process effective for database speed and maintenance.

 a.
 Indexing all columns applied in WHERE, ORDER BY, GROUP BY & JOIN clauses

-An index not only uniquely evaluates the records from databases but also allows the server to retrieve the results quicker from the MySQL queries executed.
+An index uniquely evaluates the records from databases and allows the server to retrieve the results quicker from the MySQL queries executed.

 Code: